 About the Society

-The Society is a statutory body constituted under the Legal Profession Act (NT), which controls and regulates the affairs of the legal profession in the NT and offers a range of services to lawyers.
-This includes professional development, ethical advice, functions, publications and advocacy.
+The Society is a statutory body constituted under the Legal Profession Act (NT), which controls and regulates the affairs of the legal profession in the NT and offers services to lawyers.
 The Society is the only body in the NT that is able to issue Practising Certificates to lawyers.

-For the community, the Society investigates complaints made against lawyers and has also produced information relating to legal costs.
-The Society also helps 'facilitate' access to pro bono lawyers.
+For the community, the Society investigates complaints made against lawyers and has also produced information relating to legal costs

 The Society is staffed by a small Secretariat and business affairs are managed by an elected Council which receives input from a number of specialised committees.